AndersDeath/diary2/000-current.md

 This day was quite heavy.
 I'm really tiered and I really want to have a rest. luckily it's friday.
 We will got to Fethiye tomorrow.
 We want to visit supermarket and just walk around.
 It's big town up north from Kash.
 I like that place as well.
 It was my first place for relatively long staying here in Turkey.
 From job perspective I did a lot of things.
 I don't want to write a lot of words today.
 I will just go and relax.

-# 20 May - Friday - Kaş - 234 day of immigration
+# 20 May - Friday - Kaş - Fethiye - 234 day of immigration

+Today